Neil Robertson: 2021–2025

 At the beginning of the 2022–23 season, Robertson missed the 2022 Championship League, as well as the European Masters and the British Open.
 He stated that he chose to opt out of the events and said: "I used to play in most tournaments, but I'm playing for fun now.
 I've got a young family now so I don't need to play in every tournament these days.
 My family is really important to me, they're my inspiration to win."
 He then participated in the 2022 World Mixed Doubles with Mink Nutcharut.
 The pair overcame Selby and Rebecca Kenna 4–2 in the final.

 Robertson exited at the semi-final stage of the 2022 Hong Kong Masters, losing to O'Sullivan 4–6; the Northern Ireland Open, being beaten by Allen 2–6; the Scottish Open, in which he was defeated by Joe O'Connor 3–6; and the English Open, where his 4–6 loss to Mark Selby saw the end of his title defence, as well as ending his seven match winning streak against Selby.
 He failed to defend his Masters title as he lost 4–6 against Murphy in his opening match of the 2023 event.
-Robertson reached the second round of the 2023 World Championship where he lost 713 to Jak Jones.
+Robertson reached the second round of the 2023 World Championship where he lost 7–13 to Jak Jones.

-During the 202324 season, Robertson make early exits in the English Open and Northern Ireland Open.
+During the 2023–24 season, Robertson make early exits in the English Open and Northern Ireland Open.
 He had a deeper run at the Shanghai Masters, where he reached the semi-finals, but lost the match 7–10 to Luca Brecel.
 He recorded his 900th career century in September at the Wuhan Open qualifiers, becoming just the fourth player to hit this milestone.
 After the Wuhan Open in October, Robertson revealed on social media that he was feeling homesick, so he would take an extended break at the end of the year to go home to Australia.
-His last tournament of the year was the 2023 UK Championship, where a first-round loss (26 to Zhou Yuelong) meant that his streak of winning at least one title each calendar year since 2006 had ended.

-In the second half of the season, Robertson made it to the semi-finals of the 2024 World Open.
+His last tournament of the year was the 2023 UK Championship, where a first-round loss (2–6 to Zhou Yuelong) meant that his streak of winning at least one title each calendar year since 2006 had ended.
+Robertson made it to the semi-finals of the 2024 World Open.
 He was unable to progress to the final, exiting the tournament after suffering a 5–6 defeat to Ding.
 This meant that for the first time since 2006, Robertson fell out of the top 16 in the world rankings and had to qualify for the 2024 World Championship.
-Robertson lost 9–10 to Jones in a final frame decider during qualifying, missing out on playing at the Crucible for the first time since 2004.
+He then lost 9–10 to Jones in a final frame decider during qualifying, missing out on playing at the Crucible for the first time since 2004.